-Royal James Café is the oldest continually existing business in Beaufort’s historic district and has its own local flavor and character that keeps people coming back again and again.
-With early ‘50s Formica, wood and neon look, this café and pool room draws an interesting mix of locals and tourists, families, and singles.
+Royal James Café is the oldest continually existing business in Beaufort’s historic district.
+It has its own local flavor and character that keeps people coming back again and again.
+With early ‘50s Formica, wood and neon look, this café and pool room draws an interesting mix of locals, tourists, families, and singles.

 Locally known as “The James,” the limited menu has unlimited appeal for burger connoisseurs.
 The hand pattied burgers are made with 90% lean, fresh ground beef.
 Try ordering your burger “All the Way” with their famous secret chili sauce, mustard, and onions.

 You’ll have to see menu board inside to place your order at the counter.
 The favorites include hamburgers and cheesebu0rgers ($3).
 You can upgrade to a double hamburger or double cheeseburger for ($4) and you’ll be glad you did.
 If you are thinking of adding lettuce, it’s something they just don’t offer.
 Toppings include mustard, ketchup, mayo, onions, relish, tomato, and bacon ($1)

 French fries come in two sizes – small ($2) and large ($4).
 Onion rings ($3) are available.
 Other items on the menu include Hot Dogs ($2) or Hot Ham & Cheese Sandwich ($3).
 They also have a Kidz Grilled Cheese ($2) for children.

 For beer selections, you can choose from Domestic, Imports, or Craft Beer on tap.

 Looking for something different?
 Try the Poor Man’s Steak & Eggs!
 Just add a fried egg to a hamburger or cheesebuger for an extra $1.